 National Museum of Mathematics

 Whether you have a budding Einstein or a kid who likes numbers, this award-winning museum highlights mathematics’s role in everyday life.
 There are two floors of math-centric interactive displays to learn about math where kids can try their hand at exhibits like Formula Morph, Pattern Mesh, Polypaint, and Hoop Curves, where participants use statistics to angle a basketball shot.
 Even if your kids are new to adding and subtracting, they will find the exhibits user-friendly.
 This is one of the unique things to do in NYC when you want to sneak in some education.
-The museum is open 7 days a week, 10 AM – 5 PM, except for Thanksgiving Day.
+The museum is open 7 days a week, except for Thanksgiving Day, from 10 AM – 5 PM.
 Tickets start around $25.

 11 East 26th Street, New York, NY 10001